MinersStudios/WMResources/README.md

     </ul>
     <br>
     <p>
-      <i>For any questions or issues related to the script, feel free to open an issue on the repository.
+      <i>For any questions or issues related to the script, feel free to open an issue on the repository.</i>
     </p>
   </div>